History of Jackets; Late Blooming Trend to Modern Staple

 - Trench coat – a light, belted jacket inspired by those worn by soldiers.

-Are you feeling inspired to create a cutting-edge jacket?
+Are you feeling inspired to create personalised jumpers for women or your own cutting-edge jacket?
 After discovering the history of jackets, design your own jumpers and jackets to add some serious style to your wardrobe, and don’t forget to finish off the look with your own branding too.